<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 As orders progress along shipping routes, the system continuously tracks inventory locations.
 This enables shippers, carriers, and customers to communicate via real-time updates.

 In case of delivery address changes, the system automatically recalculates an optimized route.
 Then it communicates it to the driver.
-Simultaneously, it sends an automated notification to the customer.
+Simultaneously, it sends automated shipment notifications to the customer.

 boost-efficiency-wih-route-optimization-software-desktop